adamAllaround/Booking/README.md

 ## Contexts
 You can see following bounded contexts distilled
-* Owners - a simple CRUD solution for adding/updating owner data
+* Availability - context defining whether an item is available
-* Items - a CRUD solution for adding/removing hotel rooms we'd later want to book
+* Details - a CRUD context for storing reservation details like customer name, number of guests etc
-* Bookings - a solution with a slightly more complex domain allowing for booking hotel rooms, following a hexagonal architecture approach
-* Notifications - a solution for sending notifications, reacting on various events.
+* Pricing - context answering the question of "how much it costs?"